 Frozen spinach recipes help make meals healthier and easier!
 Check out all my favorite recipes that use convenient frozen chopped spinach so you’ll have a wholesome dinner on the table every night.

 We’re all looking for ways to make dinner time easier.
 Many of us are also looking to add nutrition to our often lacking diets.
-Today I want to share with you one of my favorite ways to make easy, healthy meals – frozen spinach!
+Today I want to share with you one of my favorite ways to make easy, healthy meals – frozen chopped spinach!

 I’m going to share with you a few of my favorite frozen spinach recipes, but first I want to tell you a few nutritional facts and how I handle my spinach.

 One cup of spinach is full of fiber, protein, potassium, and a number of vitamins and minerals.
 One of my favorite things about this leafy green (and why I eat it almost every day) is that it also provides plenty of iron.

-When I want to cook with frozen spinach, I remove it from the packaging and place it on a rimmed plate to catch any water that might come out as it thaws.
-I microwave this for 6 minutes, then transfer to a clean kitchen towel.
+To cook with frozen spinach, remove it from the packaging and place it on a rimmed plate to catch any water that might come out as it thaws.
+Microwave the spinach on the plate for 5-6 minutes, then transfer to a clean kitchen towel.

 Now you’re ready to cook with frozen spinach!
-Here are a few of my favorite frozen spinach recipes to get you started:
+Here are a few of my favorite frozen spinach recipes to get you started.